OpenSourceExpert-io/welcome-to-community/README.md

-# Welcome to the Open Source Expert
+# Welcome to the The Web Guys Community

-Welcoming to the open source expert organization.
+Welcoming to the The Web Guys organization.